 I moved to California in 2019 because I've always wanted to check it out and experience the fun stuff and entertainment industry.
 Moved out in 2023 after getting laid off from my news reporting job there.
 Grew up in Louisiana.

 It is a big, pretty state with a lot of cool stuff to do but the vibe there now is a place that's slowly dying.
 Living costs are insane and only affordable if you're wealthy.
-And a lot of wealthy types aren't going to be into the semi-progressive policies the state (tries to) push through.
+And a lot of rich types aren't going to be into the semi-progressive policies the state (tries to) push through.

 A lot of Cali seems to be about appearances and not following through on substance, which can be its downfall.
 The liberal stuff is mostly for show.
 There's no actual progressive solutions like rent control, programs to truly help the homeless, push for truly high wages to keep pace with living costs, etc. (The state is not as liberal as one might assume.
 Found it actually conservative in some ways.)

 Hollywood leaving for elsewhere will also hurt it.
 Some of the people who live there were the most two-faced, aloof, shallow, smug individuals I have ever met.
+(Other people I met were awesome, though.)

 This was a well-done video.